craftingcity/RollHighOrDie/Core RHoD/Character Rules/Surviving.md

 While you are Resting, you will fulfill your character's need for Sleep.

-When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Sleep you've had.
+When a day passes, you will gain or lose conditions based on the amount of Sleep you've had.

 - If you Rest for 8 or more hours, you lose one stack of the 'Exhausted' [[Condition]] or you gain the 'Well Rested' [[Condition]] if you have no 'Exhausted' stacks.
 - If you Rest for more than 4 hours, but less than 8, you experience no mechanical benefit or detriment.